Circle K Energy Limited – 2022 UK Tax Strategy

 This Tax Strategy was approved for publication by the Board on 10 May 2022 and applies thereafter until such time as it is superseded.

 Risk Management and Governance

-The UK Group’s finance team is responsible for the day to day management of the UK Group’s tax affairs with external tax advice and assistance as required.
+The UK Group’s finance team is responsible for the day-to-day management of the UK Group’s tax affairs with external tax advice and assistance as required.
 Ultimate responsibility rests with the Board and the Finance Director of the UK Group.
-In addition, the EMEA Senior Tax Manager based in Ireland and the Senior Tax Director based in Canada along with their respective tax teams support the Board to ensure that the UK Group remains compliant in all UK direct tax matters.
+In addition, the Europe and Asia Tax Director based in Ireland and the Senior Tax Director based in Canada along with their respective tax teams support the Board to ensure that the UK Group remains compliant in all UK direct tax matters.